zalenix/portaldocs/portal-sdk/templates/top-extensions-debugging.md

 For more information about deploying the extension, see [portalfx-deployment.md](portalfx-deployment.md).

-## The debug tool
+## Debug mode

 The Portal contains a debug tool to aid with extension development.
-The keyboard shortcut CTRL+ALT+D toggles the visibility of the debug tool, as in the following image.
+The keyboard shortcut CTRL+ALT+D toggles the visibility of the debug mode, as in the following image.

  ![alt-text](../media/portalfx-debugging/debugMode.png "Portal Debug Tool")